Why Bother Doing It The Hard Way?

 The alternative is to sell to a strategic buyer.
 They will care less about your future profit stream and more about what your business is worth in their hands, typically calculating how much more of their product they can sell by owning your business.
 Strategic buyers are usually big companies, so the value of being able to sell more of their product or service because they own you can be substantial.
 This often leads strategic buyers to pay more for your business than a financial buyer ever would.

 For example, Nick Kellet’s Next Action Technologies created a software application that takes a set of numbers and visually expresses them in a Venn diagram.
-Next Action Technologies was generating approximately $1.5 million in revenue when they received their first acquisition offer; Kellet’s first valuation was for $1 million, a little less than revenue, which is a pretty typical from a financial buyer.
+Next Action Technologies was generating approximately $1.5 million in revenue when they received their first acquisition offer; Kellet’s first valuation was for $1 million, a little less than revenue, which is pretty typical of a financial buyer.

-Kellet knew the business could be worth more to a strategic buyer, so he searched for a company that could profit by embedding his Venn diagram software into their product.
-Kellet found Business Objects, a business intelligence software company looking to express their data more visually.
+Kellet knew the business could be worth more to a strategic buyer, so he searched for a company that could profit by embedding his Venn diagram software into its product.
+Kellet found Business Objects, a business intelligence software company looking to express its data more visually.
 Business Objects could see how owning Next Action Technologies would enable them to sell a whole lot more of their software, and they went on to acquire Kellet’s business for $8 million, more than five times revenue – an astronomical multiple.

 Preparing For Every Eventuality

 The question is: why bother making your business attractive to a financial buyer when the strategic buyer typically pays so much more?

 The answer is that strategic acquisitions are very rare.
 Each industry usually only has a handful of strategic acquirers, so your buyer pool is small and subject to a number of variables out of your control; the economy, interest rates, the competitive landscape, and a whole raft of other variables can all impact a strategic acquirer’s appetite to buy your business.